Year 6 transition

 - Pupils may bring with them a drink and snack, as they will have a break in the morning.

+Finally, we’d like to encourage you to explore the Fullhurst website and visit this page regularly, as it will be updated with all the transition information you will need over the next few months.
 We look forward to meeting you and your child over the next few weeks.
-If you have any queries at all please contact Deputy Principal, Mr Hague at email@example.com
+If you have any queries at all please contact Deputy Principal, Mr. Heal, on email@example.com or on 0116 282 4326.